AleksMa/AleksMa/README.md

 - 🧑‍💻 I’m interested in C++, Go, and Python programming languages; microservices and data pipelines designing
 - 🌱 I’m currently learning in Machine Learning and Data Engineering
-- 💞️ I’m looking to collaborate on some NLP or CV projects, highload services
+- 💞️ I’m looking to collaborate on some NLP projects, highload services
 - 📫 How to reach me:
 - telegram t.me/aleksmaa
 - linkedin https://www.linkedin.com/in/alexey-mamaev-ba5913160/